Ilia-Masiha/freesha/backend/misc/docs.md

     }
   }
   ```
   If status code is `201`, a session key will be sent as an `httponly` cookie.
-These status codes are expected:
+Expected status codes:
   - `400`: Validation error.
 More information in `message`.
   - `401`: Invalid OTP.
   - `201`: Successfully verified the OTP and created the user in database.